 Programme in detail

 The nature of this programme will vary according to your module choices.
 In Year One, core modules will develop analysis skills that will be useful for composition or the study of music history in later years, and take a critical look at music history, not only going through key musical milestones but interrogating the nature of music histories and how they are written.
 You also have the opportunity to study or investigate areas that may be new to you (such as film music, jazz technology, composition, world music and many more).
 Flexibility is our guiding principal, which means that you have a wide-range of modules to choose from that run the full spectrum of musical endeavour.

 In Years Two and Three you focus in more depth on fewer selected topics, either concentrating solely on classical music modules or retaining the option to pursue one or two modules in other areas.
-Specialist topics such as opera and politics, world cinema or the symphonies of Mahler can be studied alongside advanced level analysis, performance or composition modules.
-In the third year there is a particular emphasis on specialism and extended or independent projects (such as a dissertation, major composition portfolio or extended recital).
+Specialist topics such as opera and politics, world cinema, music industry or the life and works of Beethoven can be studied alongside advanced level analysis, performance or composition modules.
+In the third year there is a particular emphasis on specialism and an extended or independent project (such as a dissertation, major composition portfolio or extended recital).

 Choosing this subject as a combined degree